 Hosted MCP tools in Microsoft Agent Framework

 In the previous article, we wired a Microsoft Agent Framework (MAF) agent to a local MCP server.
-The agent’s process owned the connection: a subprocess for stdio servers, an HTTP client for remote ones, and, in either case, the application code was responsible for the lifecycle, authentication, and networking.
-That is fine when you control the deployment, but it shifts many operational concerns into the application layer.
+The agent’s process owned the connection: a subprocess for stdio servers, an HTTP client for remote ones, and either way the application code was responsible for the lifecycle, the authentication, and the network.
+That works when you control the deployment, but it pushes a lot of operational concerns into the application layer.

-In this article, we will look at the hosted MCP pattern, what shifts when Foundry takes over the connection, and how the day-to-day code compares with what we wrote in the local case.
+In this article, we will look at the hosted MCP pattern, what shifts when Foundry takes over the connection, and how the day-to-day code compares with the local case.

 Hosted vs local: who holds the connection

 The user-facing model is identical.
-The agent sees a list of tools with names, descriptions, and parameter schemas, and it calls them the same way it calls a function tool.
-Everything you learned about local MCP, the importance of clear descriptions, the latency considerations, and the trust assumptions applies just as much when the server is hosted.
+The agent still sees a list of tools with names, descriptions, and parameter schemas, and it calls them the same way it calls a function tool.
+Everything you learned about local MCP, the importance of clear descriptions, the latency considerations, the trust assumptions, applies just as much when the server is hosted.

 The deployment model is what changes.
 Concretely:

-• Where do credentials live?
+• Where credentials live.
 In the local case, your application holds them, typically in environment variables.
-In the hosted case, Foundry holds them in a managed secret store you configure once.
+In the hosted case, Foundry holds them, configured per project.

-• Where does the network hop happen?
+• Where the network hop happens.
 In the local case, the round trip goes from your application to the MCP server and back.
-In the hosted case, the round-trip runs from Foundry to the MCP server and back, and the result is delivered to your application as part of the agent run.
+In the hosted case, the round trip goes from Foundry to the MCP server and back, and the result reaches your application as part of the agent run.

-• Who controls availability?
+• Who controls availability.
 In the local case, your application controls which servers are reachable.
-In the hosted case, Foundry administrators control which servers are registered, often with a per-tenant approval gate.
+In the hosted case, the Foundry project controls it.

-These differences add up to a meaningful trade-off.
-Hosted MCP is the right answer when you want centralized governance, when credentials must not leave the platform, or when you want a single MCP server registered once and used by many agents.
-Local MCP is the right answer when you want full control of the deployment, when the server runs as a subprocess of the agent application itself, or when you cannot put your tool dependencies behind a third-party platform.
+These add up to a meaningful trade-off.
+Hosted MCP fits when you want centralized governance, when the credentials must not leave the platform, or when you want one MCP server registered once and used by many agents.
+Local MCP fits when you want full control of the deployment, when the server runs as a subprocess of the agent application itself, or when you cannot put your tool dependencies behind Foundry.

 A first hosted MCP tool